SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [slide hideTitle]
 # Problem: Phonebook GET

-Perform and HTTP request that show the names and phone numbers from a phonebook.
+Perform an HTTP request that show the names and the phone numbers from a phonebook.

 **GET** requests: `http://localhost:3030/jsonstore/phonebook`